 Click here to participate

-In June 2019 Southampton City Council (SCC) announced an ambitious target for its city under the banner Green City Charter (GCC) and more recently declared a climate emergency (many local authorities in the UK have declared a climate emergency).
-In addition to the City Council, the GCC was signed by other entities in the city, including institutions, businesses and charities.
+In June 2019 Southampton City Council (SCC) announced an ambitious target for its city under the banner Green City (GC) and more recently declared a climate emergency (many local authorities in the UK have declared a climate emergency).
+In addition to the City Council, the GC was signed by other entities in the city, including institutions, businesses and charities.
 However, there are no specific indicators to measure the success or otherwise of commitments undertaken by the participants.

 Addressing air quality in the City, encouraging low emission vehicles and disincentivising high emission vehicles.

-In order to assess the GCC and its targets, a Performance Tracker has been developed by the Energy and Climate Change Division (ECCD) at the University of Southampton to provide a robust assessment of the GCC signatories under each of the five themes (criteria) of the GCC.
+In order to assess the GC and its targets, a Performance Tracker has been developed by the Energy and Climate Change Division (ECCD) at the University of Southampton to provide a robust assessment of the GC signatories under each of the five themes (criteria) of the GC.
 The Tracker will enable an organisation to assess and quantify their present and future development in achieving their committed sustainability targets under the five themes.
-Alongside this, the Tracker also provides a platform allowing parties to see and learn from the progress made by other GCC signatories.
+Alongside this, the Tracker also provides a platform allowing parties to see and learn from the progress made by other GC signatories.

 Figure 1: GCC Themes & Sub-Themes

 In order for the signatories to participate in the process of tracking their progress, appropriate templates are provided by the GC Tracker team upon registration to allow data collection based on the five themes.
 The templates are currently available as five documents (each relevant to a specific theme) with an accompanying guide.
 Within the templates, the questions asked are predominantly yes or no with occasional prompts for data.
 In the current status an organisation can provide general assumptions where data is unavailable (merely stating that this is the case).
 The information provided in the templates indicates a measure of the present and a record of progress.
 It is also an educational tool not only showing opportunity for investment but also highlighting where current data may be enhanced.